Si-SenorTN/Scarlet/docs/DOCUMENTATION.md

 return testObject
 ```
-this object will now listen to `RunService.RenderStep`, and update accordingly.
+this object will now listen to `RunService.RenderStepped`, and update accordingly.

 ## Extending interfaces on the fly